 Personally, I think both Mac and Windows computers are great.
 Since I mostly use Adobe CC software and a basic text editor for HTML and such, the operating system doesn’t really matter.
 What does matter is performance — Adobe products need some serious power to run smoothly.

-Back in the early 2000s, when I was working as a web designer, having a Windows PC was almost essential.
+Back in the early 2000s, when I started working as a web designer, having a Windows PC was almost essential.
 You needed one at least for testing, as the vast majority of internet users were on Windows, and websites didn’t always render the same — or at all — on different platforms.
 (Google “Browser Wars” if you’re curious.)
-But over the past 10 years, browser behavior has become much more consistent between Mac and Windows, which made switching to Mac a viable option.
+But over the past 15 years, browser behavior has become much more consistent between Mac and Windows, which made switching to Mac a viable option.

 When I bought the iMac in 2008, I still kept a Windows PC alongside it.
 After buying the MacBook in 2012, I eventually handed the old Windows computer down to my kids.